 A Sermon on Ephesians 4:4-6

-Revival.
-Many Christians today are praying for it.
-What is it, and what is the role of the Holy Spirit in it?
+Many Christians today are praying for revival.
+What is it and what is the role of the Holy Spirit in it?
 Is revival something that is predictable?
-In this sermon from Ephesians 4:4-6, Dr. Martyn Lloyd-Jones tackles these questions and more.
+In this sermon from Ephesians 4:4–6 titled “Revival,” Dr. Martyn Lloyd-Jones tackles these questions and more.
 “The one supreme need of the church,” Dr. Lloyd-Jones says, “is revival.”
 It is its only hope.
-What is revival?
-He defines it as the repetition to some degree of what happened at Pentecost, where the Holy Spirit fell on a number of people at the same time.
-According to Lloyd-Jones, revival serves two purposes: It raises the church to a new level of experience, and it brings those outside the church to repentance.
-Many Christians are wary of deep emotions in their Christian walk, and thus are afraid in a sense of revival coming.
+He defines revival as the repetition (to some degree) of what happened at Pentecost, where the Holy Spirit fell on a number of people at the same time.
+According to Dr. Lloyd-Jones, revival serves two purposes: it raises the church to a new level of experience and it brings those outside the church to repentance.
+Many Christians are wary of deep emotions in their Christian walk, and thus are somewhat afraid of revival.
 But is this biblical?
-In addition to walking through biblical support for revival, Dr. Lloyd-Jones reminds us that “the history of the church is a history of revivals.”
-What does the history of revivals teach us?
-Ultimately, it shows us that they are a work of God, not of man, and that it is our responsibility as Christians to pray earnestly for them.
-Listen as Lloyd-Jones answers common questions related to revival and its place in the life of the church.
+In addition to walking through biblical support for revival, Dr. Lloyd-Jones reminds that “the history of the church is a history of revivals.”
+What does the history of revivals teach?
+Ultimately, it shows that they are a work of God, not of humanity, and that it is the responsibility of Christians to pray earnestly for them.
+Listen as Dr. Lloyd-Jones answers common questions related to revival and its place in the life of the church.

 Dr. Martyn Lloyd-Jones (1899-1981) was a Welsh evangelical minister who preached and taught in the Reformed tradition.
 His principal ministry was at Westminster Chapel, in central London, from 1939-1968, where he delivered multi-year expositions on books of the bible such as Romans, Ephesians and the Gospel of John.
 In addition to the MLJ Trust’s collection of 1,600 of these sermons in audio format, most of these great sermon series are available in book form (including a 14 volume collection of the Romans sermons), as are other series such as "Spiritual Depression", "Studies in the Sermon on the Mount" and "Great Biblical Doctrines".
 He is considered by many evangelical leaders today to be an authority on biblical truth and the sufficiency of Scripture.